I do not own either One Piece or Justice League Unlimited.

 "No, he's here!"
 He pulled out of her grip, and looked down at one of the last remaining vessels, headed towards a cold, dark grave.
 "Aboard that plane!"

 If this was the end, Green Lantern was going to go out swinging.
-No way was he going to give his enemy an inch of a chance of surviving.
+For the sake of everything, there was no way was he going to give his enemy even an inch of a chance of surviving.

-Back to a console, he struggled with the arm of Savage's weapon with one hand.
+Back to a console, he struggled with the arm of the Fuhrer's weapon with one hand.
 "Say your prayers, Savage!"
 A right hook stunned the would-be conqueror.